bradwestness/bradwestness.github.io/_posts/2024/2024-04-15-on-air-light-with-home-assistant-part-1.md

 Once configured, you can click "Store Sensor" and then "Store and Activate Sensors," which will actually send the sensor to Home Assistant.

 Back in Home Assistant, you should now see your new sensor under Settings -> Devices & Services -> Entities.
+You may need to restart Home Assistant for it to notice the new sensor.

 {% include figure.html filename="on_air_light_screenshot_9.png" description="The new 'ZoomActive' sensor within Home Assistant." %}